mkaufmann84/Image-Sudoku-Solver-Web/README.md

 # sudoku_web
-Website that contains a sudoku solver based off an image.
+Website that can solve a sudoku puzzle based off an image of the puzzle.

-Online at maxcreates.tech